apostrophecms/docs/docs/reference/modules/settings.md

         value: 'fr'
       }
     ]
-    // We should not set default UI language as this would
+    // We can also set default UI language as follow
-    // break a lot of tests.
-The "default" behavior (field.def value
-    // and getBrowserData() otuput) is already tested in the apostrophe core.
     // defaultAdminLocale: 'en'
   }
 };